 In 2022 we reviewed our Mission Action Plan and found that the Community Meal project will meet the needs identified in the local community- namely the need to address isolation, and basic human needs of nourishment and community.

-St Jude’s has also shown a increased interest in outreach work, and being a community of service in out local area.
+St Jude’s has also grown in desire and capacity to show God’s love in action through outreach work, and being a community of service in out local area.

 The Parish already encounters refugees families in our neighbourhood, as well as families under financial, emotional, and spiritual stress on our doorstep.
 There is homelessness in the streets near the parish and throughout the local area.

 Our vision and our yearning is that over the next five years we will be a Diocese of flourishing Anglican communities, united and connected, whose members are confident and competent to live as disciples of Jesus Christ in the power of the Holy Spirit.

 Under this broader vision there are four focus areas which are all allied to the Welcome Community Meal: Growth in Discipleship, Leadership Development, Flourishing Churches, and Innovation and Advocacy.

 Discipleship and sharing the Gospel looks like real people taking what they have read, and what God has grown in their hearts, and turning that into action.

 Disciples of Jesus will be made through the outworking of the Holy Spirit, in the service of the people God loves, but which the world may not prioritise.

 Leadership Development We have discerned capacity in our lay and ordained people.
 We believe they can be further developed and equipped, to lead teams of talented parishioners, and others who are allied to our vision, in the service of the local community.
 This program will seek to prepare St Jude’s leaders and volunteers with new skills training, that will equip them to be leaders and servants in our broader local community.